 One example of a departmental research institute is the Robert Koch Institute in Berlin which is responsible for disease control and prevention.
 It is the central reference institution for both applied and response-oriented research as well as for the public health sector.
 Another example is the Federal Institute for Materials Research and Testing (BAM).
 BAM is responsible for increasing safety and reliability in chemistry and materials technologies, including statutory regulations on safety standards and threshold values.

-Facts and Figures
+Facts and figures

-40 federal institutions with R&D responsibilities and ongoing cooperation with 7 additional R&D institutions
+Approx. 40 federal institutions with R&D responsibilities and ongoing cooperation with 7 additional R&D institutions

 18,400 staff, including more than 8,600 R&D personnel, among them 4,000 researchers

 Internal expenditure: 2.6 billion euros in total, for R&D: 1.0 billion euros (2015)

 Federal research institutions perform research in nearly all areas.
 The researchers concern themselves with current issues, such as:

 - The impact of modern technologies

 - Health and nutrition